 Without the proper ‘food’ for your plant, there is a higher chance of it developing diseases and dying–or failing to grow entirely.
 That is why choosing the right fertilizer is essential to a healthy and happy marijuana plant.
 PS.
 Have you checked out our newest article on Organic Weed vs. Nonorganic Weed?

-Let's talk about marijuana fertilizers, and which ones you should be looking at for when you begin to grow your own marijuana plants.
+Let’s talk about marijuana fertilizers and which ones you should be looking at when you begin to grow your own marijuana plants.

 What is Fertilizer?

-Fertilizer is simply a blanket term for nutrients that are introduced into soil in order to make it more beneficial for the plant.
+Fertilizer is simply a blanket term for nutrients that are introduced into the soil to make it more beneficial for the plant.
 Fertilizers come in all different varieties with a host of different nutrient and mineral combinations.
-It is very important, before buying, that you always make sure the fertilizer you are using is good for marijuana plants.
-Marijuana plants are very particular about what sets of nutrients and minerals they like, and when they like them.
+It is essential, before buying, that you always make sure the fertilizer you are using is good for marijuana plants.
+Marijuana plants are very particular about what sets of nutrients and minerals they like and when they like them.

-For beginner growers, it might be easier to simply go with a specialized marijuana fertilizer compound that will take a lot of the guesswork out of the process.
-There are tons of amazing options out there for marijuana safe, pre-made nutrient supplements that can be added to the soils.
+For beginner growers, it might be easier to go with a specialized marijuana fertilizer compound that will take a lot of the guesswork out of the process.
+There are tons of amazing options out there for marijuana-safe, pre-made nutrient supplements that can be added to the soils.